-Passing a BHI examination and gaining a BHI qualification will undoubtedly enhance your ability to gain employment as a clock or watchmaker.
+Gaining a BHI/EAL qualification will undoubtedly enhance your ability to gain employment as a clock or watchmaker.

 There are 20 individual BHI exam units that, according to the various combinations in which they can be taken, will lead to one or more of the following awards:

 - Diploma in Clock and Watch Servicing (Level 3)

 - Diploma in the Servicing and Repair of Clocks/Watches (Level 4)

 - Diploma in the Repair, Restoration and Conservation of Clocks/Watches (Level 5)

 For further information please download the Examinations Guide.

 You can register for one or more of the diploma levels (3, 4 or 5, see above).